Dr. Tamara Zach

 • Cerebral palsy and neuromuscular conditions

-Because children's brains are still actively developing, early evaluation and intervention are critical.
-Neurological symptoms that might seem minor can sometimes signal conditions that respond significantly better to treatment when caught early.
+Children's brains are still developing, so timing matters.
+Symptoms that look minor can point to conditions that respond far better to treatment when caught early.

-Your child's pediatrician is usually the first point of contact and can provide a referral when needed.
-However, some warning signs warrant prompt attention from a child neurology specialist.
-Consider scheduling an evaluation if your child experiences:
+Your child's pediatrician is usually the first stop and can write a referral.
+Some signs, though, warrant prompt attention from a specialist.
+Schedule an evaluation if your child has:

 2. Frequent or severe headaches that disrupt school, sleep, or daily activities

-4. Recurring unexplained episodes of weakness, numbness, or coordination problems
+4. Recurring unexplained weakness, numbness, or coordination problems

-5. A head injury followed by persistent symptoms such as confusion, vision changes, or mood shifts
+5. A head injury followed by lasting confusion, vision changes, or mood shifts

-6. Repeated involuntary movements or vocalizations that may suggest tics
+6. Repeated involuntary movements or vocalizations that may be tics

-Trust your instincts as a parent.
-If something feels neurologically "off" with your child, an evaluation can either identify a treatable condition or provide the reassurance that everything is developing normally.
+Trust your instincts.
+If something feels neurologically off with your child, an evaluation will either find a treatable condition or confirm that everything is developing normally.

-Living in Phoenix means managing one of the most extreme heat environments in the country.
-For children with certain neurological conditions, this matters more than many families realize.
-Extreme heat can lower the seizure threshold in children with epilepsy, worsen headache frequency, and contribute to dehydration — a known migraine trigger.
-During Phoenix summers, Dr. Zach often counsels families on heat-safety strategies tailored specifically to their child's neurological condition, including optimal hydration routines, activity timing, and recognizing heat-related symptom changes.
+Phoenix has some of the most extreme heat in the country, and for kids with certain neurological conditions that's a bigger deal than many families realize.
+Heat can lower the seizure threshold in children with epilepsy, increase headache frequency, and cause dehydration, which triggers migraines.
+During Phoenix summers, Dr. Zach advises families on heat safety built around their child's specific condition: hydration routines, when to schedule activity, and how to spot heat-related changes in symptoms.

 Arizona Early Intervention Program (AzEIP)

-For infants and toddlers under age three who show signs of developmental delay or neurological differences, Arizona offers the Arizona Early Intervention Program (AzEIP).
-This state-funded program provides evaluations and therapeutic services at no cost to eligible families.
-A pediatric neurologist can work alongside AzEIP services to ensure children receive coordinated, comprehensive support during these critical early years.
-Families concerned about their infant's development are encouraged to ask about an AzEIP referral alongside their neurology appointment.
+The Arizona Early Intervention Program (AzEIP) serves infants and toddlers under three who show signs of developmental delay or neurological differences.
+The state funds it, so evaluations and therapy come at no cost to eligible families.
+A pediatric neurologist can coordinate with AzEIP so children get consistent support during these early years.
+If you're worried about your infant's development, ask about an AzEIP referral when you book your neurology appointment.

-Many Arizona families rely on AHCCCS (Arizona Health Care Cost Containment System), the state's Medicaid program, for their children's healthcare coverage.
-Pediatric neurology visits, diagnostic testing such as pediatric EEG, and follow-up care are generally covered services under AHCCCS managed care plans.
-At Rose Medical Pavilion, the team works to support families navigating insurance questions so that access to specialist care is as straightforward as possible.
+Many Arizona families use AHCCCS (Arizona Health Care Cost Containment System), the state's Medicaid program.
+Pediatric neurology visits, diagnostic testing like a pediatric EEG, and follow-up care are generally covered under AHCCCS managed care plans.
+The team at Rose Medical Pavilion helps families sort through insurance questions so specialist care stays accessible.

-Many parents feel anxious before their child's first visit to a pediatric neurologist.
-Knowing what to expect can ease that worry considerably.
-During a first appointment with Dr. Tamara Zach, families can expect:
+Plenty of parents feel anxious before a first visit.
+Knowing the routine helps.
+At a first appointment with Dr. Tamara Zach, expect:

-• A thorough review of your child's medical, developmental, and family history
+• A full review of your child's medical, developmental, and family history

-• A comprehensive neurological examination appropriate for your child's age
+• A neurological exam suited to your child's age

-• A clear explanation of findings and any recommended diagnostic tests
+• A plain explanation of what she found and any tests she recommends

-• Discussion of treatment options and what the next steps look like
+• A discussion of treatment options and the next steps

-Depending on your child's symptoms, Dr. Zach may recommend additional testing such as a pediatric EEG to assess brain activity, neuroimaging, or bloodwork.
-For children presenting with pediatric seizures or frequent pediatric headaches, these evaluations help build an accurate diagnosis and an individualized treatment plan.
+Depending on the symptoms, Dr. Zach may recommend a pediatric EEG to check brain activity, neuroimaging, or bloodwork.
+For children with pediatric seizures or frequent pediatric headaches, these tests build toward an accurate diagnosis and a treatment plan made for that child.

-Adult neurology and pediatric neurology are fundamentally different disciplines.
-A child's brain is not simply a smaller adult brain — it is a rapidly changing organ with distinct vulnerabilities, different presentations of disease, and unique responses to treatment.
-Medications that are appropriate for adults may not be safe or effective for children.
-Diagnostic criteria for many conditions differ across developmental stages.
-This is why choosing a dedicated pediatric neurologist in Phoenix rather than a general neurologist is so important for your child's care.
+Adult and pediatric neurology are different disciplines.
+A child's brain isn't a smaller adult brain.
+It's a rapidly changing organ with its own vulnerabilities, its own ways of presenting disease, and its own responses to treatment.
+Medications that work for adults can be unsafe or useless for children, and diagnostic criteria shift across developmental stages.
+That's why a dedicated pediatric neurologist in Phoenix beats a general neurologist for your child.

-Dr. Tamara Zach MD completed specialized training in child neurology and brings that expertise to every patient encounter at Rose Medical Pavilion.
-Her practice is built around the understanding that each child is a whole person — not just a set of symptoms — and that families are essential partners in the care process.
+Dr. Tamara Zach MD trained specifically in child neurology and brings that to every patient at Rose Medical Pavilion.
+She treats each child as a whole person rather than a list of symptoms, and she counts families as partners in the work.

-If your child is experiencing neurological symptoms or you have concerns about their development, early evaluation makes a real difference.
-Families throughout Phoenix, Scottsdale, Tempe, Chandler, and the broader Valley trust Rose Medical Pavilion for compassionate, expert pediatric neurology care.
-Reach out today to schedule a consultation with Dr. Tamara Zach MD — because when it comes to your child's brain health, there's no reason to wait.
+If your child has neurological symptoms or you're worried about their development, an early evaluation pays off.
+Families across Phoenix, Scottsdale, Tempe, Chandler, and the rest of the Valley come to Rose Medical Pavilion for pediatric neurology care.
+Reach out to schedule a consultation with Dr. Tamara Zach MD.
+There's no reason to wait on your child's brain health.

 Schedule an Appointment